surifirstpin/biplus_documentation/docs/Projects.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model3.png)

 - Tables select the table fields in the tables section by selecting the check boxes all the selected tables are visible on the right side of the tables section as shown in the image below,you can also remove the tables by deselecting the check boxes.

-2.Auto Build Joins automatically adapt or take over the join connection which have been enabled in database .
+**2. Auto Build Joins**  automatically adapt or take over the join connection which have been enabled in database .
-3.Save project Click on save button to save the project created.
+**3.Save project Click on save button to save the project created.
 4.Click on Edit Button to add any additional information to created project then update button to save changes.
 ## Edit a Project